 Email us at: Board@Diveheart.org

-Ron has worked with individuals with disabilities for the past 15 years, 12 of which have been at the Illinois Center for Rehabilitation and Education-Roosevelt in Chicago.
-For most of his career, Ron has been a recreation therapist, educating and introducing young adults with severe physical disabilities to adaptive leisure activities, including scuba diving.
+Ron has worked with individuals with disabilities for the past 25 years, 22 of which have been at the Illinois Center for Rehabilitation and Education-Roosevelt in Chicago.
+For most of his career Ron has been an advocate for people with disabilities, and has studied and trained as a Recreation Therapist, educating and introducing young adults with severe physical disabilities to adaptive leisure activities, including scuba diving.

-Ron has been a volunteer with Diveheart for more than nine years and has been a member of the Diveheart board since 2009.
-He has worked on various committees, including the volunteer and marketing committees, and currently he chairs the Diveheart golf outing.
-Ron lives in the suburbs of Chicago and has two children.
+Ron has been a volunteer with Diveheart for 20 years and has been a member of the Diveheart Board since 2009.
+He has worked on various committees, including the Volunteer and Marketing committees, and has chaired several of the Diveheart golf outings.

 Dan’s contributions to the mission of Diveheart started in 2007 when he first volunteered at a Diveheart Scuba Experience program, that included at the time, the Illinois Director for the Department of Veterans Affairs, Tammy Duckworth.
 Since then, Dan has participated and supported many similar Diveheart events throughout Chicagoland.
 His experience and background as a CPA helped to benefit the Angelfish Foundation, a non-profit that served to support Diveheart’s operational endowment.

 Dan is the Chief Operating Officer and Senior Vice President at Jackson National Asset Management, LLC, a division of Jackson National Life Insurance Company.
 They endeavor to provide retirement products to financial advisers and their clients.
 Dan started his career in public accounting at Deloitte & Touche LLP where he was admitted to the partnership in 2003 before transitioning to Jackson in 2006.

 Dan and his family are outdoor enthusiasts.
 He and his wife relocated from Ohio to Downers Grove in 2000 where they have raised their three kids and been active in the community.